Unions urged to use new pay rules to fight for women’s equality

 In the UK, the overall percentage difference in men and women's pay is 13.9 per cent for full-time employees and 17.3 per cent for all employees.

 One reason for the lack of action on the gender gap could be the paucity of women on the boards of media companies.
-The BBC has 10 men and two women, the proportion at Sky is 8:3, ITV 7:2, ITN 7:1; Trinity Mirror 6:2, Archant 6:1, Johnston Press 6:1 and Newsquest 12:2.
+The BBC has 10 men and three women, the proportion at Sky is 8:3, ITV 7:2, ITN 7:1; Channel 4 9:3; Trinity Mirror 6:2, Archant 6:1, Johnston Press 6:1 and Newsquest 12:2.

 Séamus Dooley, acting general secretary of the NUJ, said: